 Between 10 and 14 years

 We couldn’t have a list of the best guard dogs for families without mentioning the German Shepherd!
 This incredibly popular breed has become a favourite police dog for a reason.
-They are strong, powerful pups that can easily be trained to protect.
+They are strong, powerful pups that can easily be trained to protect .

-This dog is very smart and thrives on having a job.
+According to our panel of independent experts, this dog is very smart and thrives on having a job.
 Because of it, they are easily trained if you use positive reinforcement methods.
 In general, you could train these dogs to do anything you’d like: guide, assist people, do police/military work, herd, or guard your home.

 PRO TIP: German Shepherds don’t like to stay at home alone for long periods of time.
 They might become destructive or anxious!
 If you plan on leaving your dog by themselves for hours on end, this might not be the breed for you.